crt26/pqc-evaluation-tools/README.md

 ```

 ### configure-openssl-cnf.sh <!-- omit from toc -->
 This script can change the configurations added to the OpenSSL 3.2.1 configuration file by commenting or uncommenting the lines which set what default groups OpenSSL uses.
-This is needed to allow both the `oqsssl-generate-keys.sh` and the TLS performance testing scripts to operate correctly.
+This is needed to allow both the `oqsprovider-generate-keys.sh` and the TLS performance testing scripts to operate correctly.
 This script is mainly used by the automated scripts, however it can be called manually using the following commands:

 **configure-openssl-cnf.sh - Comment out Default Group Configurations:**
 ```